-One of the most popular trends over the past few years has been a historic look that leverages the rich history of a region or brand via elaborate designs.
-Often the packaging uses a contemporary twist on nostalgic, turn of the century design from both the US and Europe.
+One of the most popular trends has been a historic look via elaborate design that leverages the rich history of a region or brand.
+Often the packaging uses a contemporary twist on nostalgic, turn-of-the-century design from both the US and Europe.
 This trend is optimized by:

 - Flourishes and elaborate detailing